-Student-athletes are expected to commitment to the practice and game schedule as noted by their coach.
-There may be times where a student-athlete is unable to attend practice due to illness, medical reason or emergency family situation such as a death in the family.
-Any absence must be reported to the coach in order to remain in good standing with the team.
-A student may be tardy to practice if he/she is receiving extra help from a teacher, in which case they shall present a 9th period pass signed by that teacher.
+Student-athletes are expected to commit to the practice and game schedule as noted by their coach.
+There may be times when a student-athlete is unable to attend practice due to illness, medical reasons, or an emergency family situation such as a death in the family.
+Any absence must be reported to the coach to remain in good standing with the team.
+A student may be tardy to practice if he/she is receiving extra help from a teacher, in which case they shall present a 9th-period pass signed by that teacher.

-Student-athletes and parents who choose to take vacation during in-season competition must be aware that his/her absence may affect the performance level and overall success of the team.
+Student-athletes and parents who choose to take vacation during in-season competitions must be aware that his/her absence may affect the performance level and overall success of the team.